top of page

 BPWC IMPACT MATRIX

-As an animal welfare/advocacy organization, our goal is to assist as many of our homeless pets by networking them through the PCA Shelter and rescue partners to provide them a Second Chance for a forever family.
-Also by increasing the number of community pets that have access to low cost spay and neuter through SNIP as well as PCCP, our long term objective is to see a reduction of our overall homeless and unwanted pet population.
+As an animal welfare/advocacy organization, our goal is to increasing the number of community pets that have access to low cost spay and neuter through SNIP as well as PCCP, with our long term objective is to see a reduction of our overall homeless and unwanted pet population.

 Be Part of the Solution: